quasilyte/quasisolar-mission/docs/gameplay_notes.md

 In a single player mode, all Earthling pilots start as rookies and then gain experience through battles.
 This makes it more desirable to keep allied pilots alive, so they can improve.

+## Earning Credits

+Ways to get credits:

+* Sell planetary resources (collected by drones)
+* Sell vessel debris (collected by fighting)
+* Some random events can give you credits

 ## Battles

 ![image](https://user-images.githubusercontent.com/6286655/112731615-5c5e4a80-8f49-11eb-8c1f-ca38a423ff3c.png)